springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 state independently of the status of any partner.
 They remain infectious and eventually transition into the recovered state, again independently of the status of any partner.
-Here the "E" to "I" and "I" to "R" transitions are intrinsic to the individual's state, while the "S" to "E" transition is induced by a partner.
+Here the "E" to "I" and "I" to "R" transitions occur spontaneously given the individual's state, while the "S" to "E" transition is induced by a partner.

 ### Complex contagions